Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 * Real data for statistics and challenges on M5 stack
 * All subsytems to handle user death

+**User stories to prioritize for next sprint**
+Now that our devices are communicating effectively and the data is displayed properly on each of our subsystems, our focus is going to be on polishing our systems and replace dummy data with real data obtained with appropriate requests from device to device.
+It sould also be made evident on the M5Stack when the Bean's health reaches zero.

 <table>
 <tr>
   <th>Technology</th>